 Credit reporting is big business.
 Creditors report to credit bureaus whether you pay your account on time, pay late or make no payment.
-Other entities, such as the IRS and courts, also report to credit bureaus about tax issues and legal matters (bankruptcy, judgments, liens).

 YOU have the primary responsibility for reviewing your report for accuracy, having errors corrected and generally enforcing your rights under State and Federal laws.

 When you are dealing with complex credit issues, like post-bankruptcy credit reporting or identity theft, please give us a call.
-Additionally, where you have made repeated disputes and the credit agencies and creditors will not correct your report, your next step may be litigation.
-We can help.